jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 - **Treasure Transport:** The players could hire the Frostblade Wardens to transport a valuable artifact across the wasteland, ensuring its safe delivery.
 - **Beast Hunt:** The players join the Frostblade Wardens in a hunt for a White Ice Giant Worm, a dangerous creature threatening the villages.
 - **Rescue Mission:** The players are rescued by the Frostblade Wardens after being stranded in a blizzard.
 They must work off their debt to the Wardens through labor or services.

+### Example

+**Vaulted Ones**

+A few collectors that wander Jhed trading through the villages and scattered clans of the south.
+Usually adorning a bell, tolling as they walk.
+They talk about filling their vaults to protect these artifacts for further study, but in truth are bringing these items to a sphynx, trying to access to the sphyx's vault.
+Oddly, non of these collectors are particularly intelligent and it is more of a brute force trial and error to appease the sphyx.

+**Kron**
+A grey skinned Goliath with a Gem of Seeing, an item he will never give up, and uses it to verify Relics.
+Kron should be the only one knowing the location of the vault and also pays the most, he has no issues getting gold and gives it up easily.

+**Origin**
+Stumbling into sphyx lair and failing riddle, curses you to work for her

+**Sphyx King**
+Wants a crown, finding any crown of the fallen kings in Jhed will allow access to her vault.
+Riddle: "give me a gift, one for blood that is not mine.
+The most powerful mundane trinket"

+**How towns interact**
+Often used in towns for delivery as they pass through consistently, they take minimal risks themselves but just try to acquire those travelled into Jhed

+**Benfits friendship**
+They can keep a lookout for items and willing to purchase them and resell to players

+**Issues enemies**
+When they get key relics, they will be ambushed

+**Encounters:**
+- fight party for one of the relics
+- given location of a relic, or sphyx
+- becoming a vault member